|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Consider the words of the Collect, “…give unto us the increase of faith, hope, and charity; and, that we may obtain that which thou dost promise, make us to love that which thou dost command …”

-In order to perform action actions to serve Him, we need the Holy Ghost.
-However, the question is who will listen to the Holy Ghost?
 The only people who listen are those who are in need, hurt, pain and despair.
-Often it is because they, or one of their loved ones, are ill or injured, perhaps near death.
+Often it is because they or one of their loved ones are ill or injured, perhaps near death.
 Perhaps they are unemployed or undergoing some family upheaval.
 Their situation is less than perfect.
 They need help and they know it.
 In their own mind, they are the Samaritans of this world.
-It is no accident Jesus’ parables and stories center on actions, not words, thoughts and meditations.
-We need to retrain ourselves to ask for His Help before we are in need, pain or despair.
-The Holy Ghost can help us retrain ourselves, if we will but let Him in.
-Actions show who you truly are.
-Actions show the world who you follow, God or Mammon.
-You are not truly be a believer if you don’t act for Him.
+It was no accident Jesus oft cast Samaritans as the stars of his parables and stories.
+It is also no accident Jesus parables and stories center on actions, not words, thoughts and meditations.
+Actions are who you are.
+Actions show the world who you follow God or Mammon.
+You cannot truly be a believer if you don’t act for Him.
 Without action, there is nothing.
 The key driving principle behind his parables are actions for Him, are those of goodness, not of evil.
 Those who believe on me keep my commandments.

 Yet, those who turn to God in “need” are no different than each of us.
 To quote Paul, “None are perfect, all fall short.”
 We, each and every one of us, need God’s help.
 Perhaps some need it more, none need it less.